Australian Computer Society (ACS) Process & Charges

 • The documents you scan should be scanned at low resolution and not exceeding the 200 DPI mark.

-• The maximum file size of the PDF per upload is 3MB.
+• The maximum file size for a single PDF upload is 3 MB.

-After successful evaluation, the ACS will issue result letter to you via email in PDF format.
+After a successful evaluation, the ACS will issue a result letter to you via email in PDF format.
 You can go forward to submit your file to DIBP as evidence of your ICT skills assessment.

 Choosing Migration Agents for ACS

-When you are not aware about the process of immigration and skills assessment, you might want to consider hiring a migration agent.
+When you are not aware of the process of immigration and skills assessment, you might want to consider hiring a migration agent.
 A migration agent can ease your trouble and will take the responsibility of filing your ACT assessment.

 You can hire a migration agent, who can submit your ICT skills assessment on your behalf.
-Now it comes down to you if you want to hire an agent or want to submit the documents on your own.
+Now it comes down to you if you want to hire an agent or submit the documents on your own.

 Meet your Suitability Criteria for ACS

-Temporary Graduate – 485 Skills Assessment Australian Bachelor degree or higher with a major in ICT 0 0
+Temporary Graduate – 485 Skills AssessmentPost-Australian Study Skills Assessment0Australian Bachelor’s degree or higher with a major in ICT

 occupation)

-Bachelor Degree or Higher with an ICT Major If you hold less than 2 years of relevant work experience in your recent 10 years of employment then you need to have total 4 years of relevant work experience in major ICT, in your total employment 4 Years 4 Years of deduction and you can claim points for rest of relevant experience (closely related to your nominated
+2 years of relevant work experience within the past 10 yearsIf you hold less than 6 years of relevant work experience in your recent 10 years of employment, then you need to have a total of 4 years of relevant work experience in major ICT in your total employment2 YearsBachelor’s Degree or Higher with an ICT Major

 occupation)